Did you know?

 Education – Germany expand

 Following a decline in manual labour over previous decades, employers now favour a more educated labour force.
 High-school graduation rates therefore provide a good indication of whether a country is preparing its students to meet the minimum requirements of the job market.
-In Germany, 86% of adults aged 25-64 have earned the equivalent of a high-school degree, higher than the OECD average of 74%.
-This is truer of men than women, as 88% of men have successfully completed high-school compared with 83% of women.
-This 5 percentage point difference is higher than the OECD average of 2 percentage points.
-Among younger people – a better indicator of Germany’s future – 86% of 25-34 year-olds have earned the equivalent of a high-school degree, also higher than the OECD average of 82%.
+In Germany, 86% of adults aged 25-64 have earned the equivalent of a high-school degree, higher than the OECD average of 75%.
+This is truer of men than women, as 89% of men have successfully completed high-school compared with 84% of women.
+This 5 percentage point difference is higher than the OECD average of 1 percentage point.
+Among younger people – a better indicator of Germany’s future – 87% of 25-34 year-olds have earned the equivalent of a high-school degree, also higher than the OECD average of 82%.

-The average student in Germany scored 510 in reading literacy, maths and sciences, higher than the OECD average of 497.
-On average, girls outperformed boys by 6 points, less than the average OECD gap of 9 points.
+The average student in Germany scored 515 in reading literacy, maths and sciences, higher than the OECD average of 497.
+On average, girls outperformed boys by 10 points, above the average OECD gap of 8 points.

 The best-performing school systems manage to provide high-quality education to all students.
-In Germany, the average difference in results, between the 20% with the highest socio-economic background and the 20% with the lowest socio-economic background is 125 points, much higher than the OECD average of 99 points and one of the largest gaps amongst OECD countries.
-This suggests the school system in Germany tends to provide higher quality education for the better off.
+In Germany, the average difference in results, between the students with the highest socio-economic background and the students with the lowest socio-economic background is 107 points, higher than the OECD average of 96 points.
+This suggests the school system in Germany does not provide equal access to high-quality education.

 More ResourcesHow's Life? at a Glance